| Feature | Slyce Spend-to-own, flat $9.99/mo | SoFi Invest Active + automated investing inside SoFi |

 Pick SoFi if you want one app for banking, lending, IRAs, and investing — and the SoFi super-app integration matters more than the per-purchase spend-to-own mechanic.
 SoFi has IRA support Slyce doesn't, and the breadth of financial products is genuinely useful for users who want consolidation.

-Pick Slyce if you want spending to trigger ownership of brands you shop at, you need custodial accounts or Trump Account routing, or you'd rather invest automatically per purchase than manage either active trades or a robo-portfolio.
-The zero subscription and per-purchase mechanic produce a different shape of portfolio than SoFi ever will.
+Pick Slyce if you want spending to trigger ownership of brands you shop at, or you'd rather invest automatically per purchase than manage either active trades or a robo-portfolio.
+The per-purchase mechanic produces a different shape of portfolio than SoFi ever will — just note SoFi's base investing is free and Slyce is $9.99/month, so the reason to pick Slyce is the model, not the price.

 For other self-directed-versus-Slyce comparisons, see Slyce vs Robinhood and Slyce vs Cash App.